osilander/genomics-tutorial/ngs-tools/index.rst

     conda activate ngs

-So what is happening when you type ``conda activate ngs`` in a shell.
+So what is happening when you type ``conda activate ngs`` in a shell?
 The ``PATH`` variable (mentioned above) gets temporarily manipulated and set to: